Georeactor/georeactor-blog/posts/books-08-24.md

 tags: books,historyseries,clinton
 ---

-It took a month,but I finished!
+It took another month,but I finished!
 The idea was to split my reviews into first and second term, but the halfway point was around January 1996.
 My bad. <br/>
 I'm also discovering that the hardcover has the subtitle *Wrestling History with the President*.
 Maybe they can bring that back for
 "WWE Wrestling History with President Trump"